amexaCree/pipeline-hello-world-udacity/README.md

 ## CircleCI Pipeline
 The project was setup to be deployed automatically on circleci.
-It involves first an install step, then a build step for both the front-end and back-end applications then finally the front-end and back-end applications are deployed to their respective AWS services for production.
+It involves first an install step, and next a tests step, then a build step for both the front-end and back-end applications then finally the front-end and back-end applications are deployed to their respective AWS services for production.

 # Further Documentation
 The following files are included for further documentation in the 'docs' folder